The classifying space of the one-dimensional bordism category and a cobordism model for TC of spaces

 \section{Introduction}

 Bordism categories play an important role in organising geometry, mathematical physics, and algebra.
 Their most prominent use is probably as the main ingredient to Atiyah and Segal's definition of topological and conformal field theory.
 More recently, cobordism categories have been a key tool in the study moduli spaces of manifolds, see for instance \cite{GMTW06} and \cite{GRW14}.
-This approach uses a more sophisticated version of the cobordism category: namely, a topologically enriched category $\Cob_d$ where for a diffeomorphism class $[W]$ there is not just one, but ``$B \Diff^\partial(W)$-many" morphisms.
-In other words, one needs to consider the $(\infty,1)$-category of cobordisms $\Cob_d$, rather than just its homotopy category $h\Cob_d$.
-In this sense $\Cob_d$ has also proven to be the more natural object of study from the perspective of topological field theories.
-For example, Lurie's proof-sketch of the Baez-Dolan cobordism hypothesis \cite{Lur09}, crucially relies on the presence of higher homotopies.
+This approach uses a more sophisticated version of the cobordism category: namely, a topological category $\Cob_d$ where for a diffeomorphism class $[W]$ there is not just one, but ``$B \Diff^\partial(W)$-many" morphisms.
+In other words, one needs to consider the $(\infty,1)$-category of cobordisms $\mrm{Bord}_{\gle{d-1,d}}^{\mrm{or}}$, for which $\Cob_d$ is a specific model, rather than just its homotopy category $\mrm{Cob}_d^{\mrm{or}} \simeq h\Cob_d$.
+From the perspective of topological field theories $\Cob_d$ has also proven to be the more natural object of study.
+For example, Lurie's proof-sketch of the Baez-Dolan cobordism hypothesis \cite{Lur09}, crucially relies on the presence of higher structure.

 In each of the above settings the classifying space $B\Cob_d$ plays an important role.
 When studying moduli spaces, $B\Cob_d$ controls universal characteristic classes for manifolds (\cite{MW07}, \cite{GRW17}), and when studying field theories $B\Cob_d$ classifies the invertible ones (e.g.\ \cite{FH20}).
 Generally, the classifying space construction also allows one to build categorical models for interesting homotopy types.
 The homotopy type of $B\Cob_d$ was completely determined by Galatius, Madsen, Tillmann, and Weiss, who in \cite{GMTW06} showed that it is the infinite loop space of a certain Thom-spectrum $MTSO_d$.